vl4ds/Documentation/ref-docs/app-state-ref.rst

         // throws an exception if not convertable to Long try {
             def evtLongValue = myState.longVaue
-            log.debug "The longValue of this event is evtLongValue" log.debug "evt.longValue instanceof Long? ${evtLongValue instanceof Long}" } catch (e) {
+            log.debug "The longValue of this event is $evtLongValue" log.debug "evt.longValue instanceof Long? ${evtLongValue instanceof Long}" } catch (e) {
             log.debug "Trying to get the longValue for ${myState.name} threw an exception: $e"